 5. Is the SSL Certificate guaranteed to Work on All Devices?
 Has the certificate been verified to work on all devices that may connect? e.g. smartphones and tablets?
 Some providers do not - though this is becoming less common.

-As an internationally ISO27001 accredited organisation, Sensible Business Solutions takes security very seriously.
+As an internationally ISO27001 accredited organization, Sensible Business Solutions takes security very seriously.

 We have to go out of our way to ensure the systems and suppliers we deal with have best practices in place, offer business-grade support, etc. The choice is up to you - but we will always be able to help you with the systems we recommend.

-If you need more assistance, give us a call, we're happy to lend our expertise to your organisation.
+If you need more assistance, give us a call, we're happy to lend our expertise to your organization.